adrien-ben/vulkan-tutorial-rs/README.md

 commit will correspond to one page or on section of the page for long chapters.

-Sometimes an 'extra' commit will be added with some refactoring or commenting.
+Sometimes an 'extra' commit will be added with some refactoring, commenting or feature.

+All chapters of the original tutorial are now covered.

 ## Requirements